rioos2/aran/BUILDER_DEV.md

 ## Generating new migrations

-Every time you need to make a change to the Builder schema you will be required to generate a new migration
+Every time you need to make a change to the Rio/OS schema you will be required to generate a new migration

-For the service `builder-SERVICE` you will need to run:
+For the service `builder-db` you will need to run:

-* `cd components/builder-SERVICE/src`
+* `cd components/builder-db/src`
 * `diesel migration generate <your migration name>`

 The migration name should describe what you are doing.
 Ex: